-Sure, I went overboard when comparing rank tracking solutions or when trying to choose which tap tremolo pedal is best, but not this time.
-I kept it simple.
+Sure, my corybantic contender counts when comparing rank tracking vendors and choosing the best tap tremolo pedal were perhaps excessive, but not this time; I kept it simple.
 Here are the four contenders and why I picked them.

 Pressable – They don’t tout it much, probably to avoid complaints from their other host partners, but Automattic owns a majority stake in Pressable.
 If that’s not and endorsement, I don’t know what is.

 BigScoots – Who?
 Yeah.
 Not a big name.
 But I host 99% of my sites with them.
 After EIG bought and destroyed yet another host I used, I spent a good chunk of time finding BigScoots.
 I don’t use their managed WordPress hosting, but I’ve been nothing but impressed by their other services.

 My expectations of a manged WP host are that they’ll largely or wholly take care of: